Actually, make that 9, 10, and 11, and we'll go back to 6 and 7 and 8 in due course.

 You put a luxury tax on jewelry and you've angered the female population.

-And if the word got out to Democrats or the reason they're not getting diamonds and rubies and so forth for their birthdays, anniversaries, divorce presents, or what have you, then all hell breaks loose.
+And if the word got out that Democrats are the reason they're not getting diamonds and rubies and so forth for their birthdays, anniversaries, divorce presents or what have you, then all hell breaks loose.

-I don't think a ten-dollar tax on cigars will uh will ever see the because it would put the cigar business out of business.
+I don't think a $10 tax on cigars will ever see it because it would put the cigar business out of business.

 I don't doubt the Democrats would like to do that.